-The best moist healthy carrot cake you'll ever eat made with almond and coconut flour and naturally sweetened with pure maple syrup.
+The best moist, healthy carrot cake you'll ever eat made with almond and coconut flour and naturally sweetened with pure maple syrup.
 Packed with coconut, raisins and pecans and topped with a delicious cream cheese frosting made with Two Bears oat milk!
 This paleo-friendly, delicious carrot cake with oat milk will be your new favourite carrot cake recipe.

 - 2 cups super fine blanched almond flour